 Time is not prorated, and a faculty member who has taken off significant amounts of time prior to becoming eligible for a disability benefit may not be supplemented at all.
 Once the faculty member is released to return to part-time or full-time work, disability pay and supplemental pay is adjusted or terminated.

-Full-time faculty members become eligible for full retirement at age 65.
-Depending upon the years of service and other financial situations, faculty members may retire early at age 62.
+CFS faculty members become eligible for full retirement at age 65.
+Depending upon the years of service and other financial situations, faculty members may be eligible for early retirement at age 62.
 Faculty members should meet with Human Resources as early as 3 years before they intend to retire but no later than 6 months before their desired retirement dates.
-Human Resources will confer with DMBA for projected benefit calculations and options.
+Human Resources can provide employees with projected benefit calculations and other retirement information.

-During the final semester faculty members teach, they have exit interviews with their college deans.
-Upon retirement, full-time faculty members may be given a modest reception by their department chairs.
+During the final semester faculty members teach, they have exit interviews with their college dean.
+Upon retirement, CFS faculty members may be given a modest reception by their department chair.
 A gift is provided by the University.
 If desired, other gifts may be provided by colleagues but should not be purchased using University funds (see 4.5.10 Gifts).

 The University uses email as its primary means of communication with faculty members.
 University employee updates are sent by email twice weekly.
 Colleges, departments, and programs may submit information about activities for inclusion in these email notices.

 The official employee and retiree newsletter is called News & Notes.
-It is published monthly and includes feature articles, news briefs, employee profiles, thank you notes, and classified ads.
-Faculty members may submit items as desired, though publication is at the sole discretion of BYU-Idaho.
+It is published monthly and includes feature articles, news briefs, and messages from the president.
+Faculty members are encouraged to submit story ideas, though publication is at the discretion of the University.

 Noon-hour leagues, classes, and teams exist for bowling, strength training and conditioning, aerobics, basketball, and much more.
 Invitations to participate are sent out regularly by email in the University employee updates.

 As part of the University Women's Association, female employees enjoy occasional socials.
-The luncheons encourage unity between campus departments and areas.
-They alternate between Wednesdays and Thursdays to accommodate different teaching schedules.
+The luncheons encourage unity between campus departments.
+They alternate between Wednesdays and Thursdays to accommodate different faculty schedules.